Slowburn-Movies/slowburn-movies.github.io/_posts/2026-03-14-the-drama-wedding-pop-up.md

 description: "A24 put on an event in Las Vegas at Chapel of the Bells to promote their new film The Drama (2026).
 Zendaya and Alana Haim visited."

 youtube_id: "FDH1v25M14w"

-image: /assets/images/the-drama-wedding-event.webp
-image_alt: "A crowd of people at standing outside of Chapel of the Bells wedding chapel in Las Vegas.
-The Strat tower is in the background.
-There is a merchandise tent on the left and a wedding party group towards the entrance."
-image_caption: "A24 fans and wedding guests at the pop-up event."
 ---

 A24 staged a pop-up event to promote <cite>The Drama</cite> in the eloping capital of the world.
 A couple of weeks ago, they [put up a website](https://web.archive.org/web/20260228160112/https://thedramaweddingchapel.com/) for people to apply to get married at the event.